okeeffed/cheat-sheets/COMP3520-OS/2-Process-Description-And-Control.md

 - `Process states` which characterize the behaviour of processes
 - `Data structures` used to manage processes
 - Ways in which the OS uses these data structures to control process execution

+## Operating System

+Program that controls the execution of application programs.